 Based on previous year question papers, the following topic-wise weightage is expected for the upcoming RRB NTPC exam.

-Mathematics - Topic-wise Weightage
+Mathematics Weightage

 TopicsQuestions (CBT 1)Questions (CBT 2)